-Marie Howe was born in 1950 in Rochester, NY.
+Marie Howe was born in 1950 in Rochester, New York.
 She worked as a newspaper reporter and teacher before receiving her MFA from Columbia University in 1983.

 Her most recent book, The Kingdom of Ordinary Time (W. W. Norton, 2009) was a finalist for the Los Angeles Times Book Prize.
 Her other collections of poetry include What the Living Do (1998) and The Good Thief (Persea, 1988), which was selected by Margaret Atwood for the 1987 National Poetry Series.